 In the above table, we have computed the total MBA cost by adding the living expenses you will incur during your stay.
 These expenses are for a single person sharing an apartment with one person and having a modest lifestyle.
 However, if you are staying with your family, then you’ll have to increase the MBA cost by 25% to 30%.

-You can see that for 9 business schools you’ll have to shell out more than $200,000 to earn the MBA degree.
+You can see that for 13 business schools, you’ll have to shell out more than $200,000 to earn the MBA degree.

-Living expenses are highest for Stanford GSB and NYU Stern as both these business schools are situated in expensive cities.
-McCombs School has the lowest living expenses as it is situated in Austin which is a less expensive city to live in.
+Living expenses are highest for Stanford GSB, and NYU Stern, as both these business schools, are situated in expensive cities.
+McCombs School has the lowest living expenses as it is located in Austin, which is a less expensive city to live in.

-According to Numbeo, the cost of living per month for a single person for New York, Stanford, and Houston is as follows:
+According to Numbeo, the cost of living per month for a single person with one-bedroom apartment rent in the city is:

 The best way to make your MBA costs affordable is to get a scholarship.
 All the top business schools provide numerous fellowships and scholarships.
 The best way to get a scholarship is to score high on the GMAT.
 A high GMAT score increases the chance of getting a scholarship.